 - The Perpetual Beta – Add new features regularly.
 Test on users and collect the data.

-- Leverage Commodity Economics – Use the LAMP stack to be able to scale quickly.
+- Leverage Commodity Economics – Use the lamp stack to be able to scale quickly.

 - Users Add value – Involve users and let them add their own data.